What will the future hold for Arista Networks Inc. (NYSE:ANET) stock?

 Sponsored

-As well, it is important to consider ANET stock ratios such as price-to-sales, which is currently 10.73.Likewise, its price to free cash flow for the last twelve months stands at 66.50.
-ANET’s price to book ratio for the most recent quarter was 9.49, resulting in an 14.15 price to cash per share for the period.
+Additionally, it is important to take into account ANET stock ratios, including its price-to-sales ratio, which is 11.27 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 69.83.
+ANET’s price to book ratio for the most recent quarter was 9.84, resulting in an 14.86 price to cash per share for the period.

 How does Arista Networks Inc. (ANET) stock rate among analysts?
 Buy, sell, or hold?